Mallorca’s most beautiful beaches in the Southwest, South and Southeast

 The Playa de Santa Ponsa is 1.3 km long and 100m wide, the beach unfortunately is mostly surrounded by not very attractive buildings which are dated from the sixties and seventies.
 In the summer months, this beach is always very crowded with tourists from Germany and the UK.
 In recent years, much has been invested in the infrastructure (showers, toilets, tourist office).
 In the immediate vicinity there are also many diverse gastronomic establishments orientated to the tourist audience.

 Even though Portals Nous is known for its prestigious harbour, there is also a 100m long x 15m wide man-made sandy beach, which attracts mostly international tourists.
 The access to the beach is located behind the shipyard at the end of the Port.
-On the end of the beach on the East side there is a Beach Club.
+At the end of the beach you can find along the East side is a Beach Club.

 The bay of Portals Vells is located close to the Urbanisation of Sol de Mallorca, and only a few kilometers away from Magalluf.
-There are four small beaches surrounded by dense pine forests and the beaches slope straight into the sea.
+There are four small beaches surrounded by pine forests and the beaches slope straight into the sea.
 There are a few beach bars and small, summer restaurants with a good choice of meals, tapas on offer.
 Sunbeds and pedallos are also available.
-The bay of El Mago ( FKK /nudist beach) was also featured in a film “The Magician” starring Anthony Quinn and Michael Caine and was filmed in the year 1967.
+The bay of El Mago (FKK /nudist beach) was also featured in a film “The Magician” starring Anthony Quinn and Michael Caine was filmed here in 1967.

 Beaches in the South of Mallorca